 The renowned Greek sculptor Pheidias brought Zeus to life with his creation around 435 BCE.
 After creating the cult statue of Athena for the Parthenon, Pheidias left Athens in shame as a result of a political scandal and an erroneous embezzlement charge.
 He immediately came to Olympia to begin work on Zeus.

 Pheidias had developed a technique that allowed his enormous creations of ivory and precious metals to be formed without crumbling under their own weight.
 Beginning with a wooden frame built on site, he would lay thin plates of ivory soaked in a liquid to make them moldable, and place them upon the mold along with sheets of gold (for Zeus draping clothing).
 The pieces matched up perfectly, and the joints were nearly invisible.

 The appearance of the statue must have been imposing, impressive, and awe-inspiring.
 The seated statue was over 40 feet tall.
 Zeus' throne was just as impressive, constructed of cedar and inlaid with ivory, gold, and ebony.
 He held a statue of Nike, the Greek goddess of victory, in his left hand, and a staff with an eagle perched atop it in his right hand.

 The statue inspired reverence for over 800 years in its temple home in Olympia.
 Kings and even Roman Emperors who gazed upon it were known to cry in veneration.
-In fact, the Roman Emperor Caligula even tried to have the statue taken for himself in the late 30s AD, with no success.
-In the 450s AD, it was taken from the temple to Constantinople, where it sat in a palace.
-The palace was destroyed by fire in 462 AD, and one of the seven wonders of the ancient world was unfortunately lost forever.
+In fact, the Roman Emperor Caligula even tried to have the statue taken for himself in the late 30s CE, with no success.
+In the 450s CE, it was taken from the temple to Constantinople, where it sat in a palace.
+The palace was destroyed by fire in 462 CE, and one of the seven wonders of the ancient world was unfortunately lost forever.